Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: Introduction

 For $D^2=6$ the situation resembles the case of $D^2=5$ but is more involved.
 Similarly to $D^2=5$, there is a single class of dense-packing sub-lattices: it consists of deformed $D$-FCC sub-lattices and their $\bbZ^3$-shifts.
 However, in contrast to $D^2=5$, it generates two rather than one continuum families of layered dense-packings.

-For $D^2=4$ we have a phenomenon of {\it sliding}: here there are countably many PGSs that are not separated enough from each other (no suitable Peierls bound exists; see below).
-The sliding phenomenon has been extensively studied for the HC model in 2D (\cite{MSS1, MSS2, Krachun}); in particular, it was established that on $\bbZ^2$ there are only 39 values of $D$ with sliding.
+For $D^2=4, 11$ we have a phenomenon of {\it sliding}: here there are countably many PGSs that are not separated enough from each other.
+The sliding phenomenon has been extensively studied for the HC model in 2D (\cite{MSS1, MSS2, Krachun, HaPe}); in particular, it was established that on $\bbZ^2$ there are only 39 values of $D$ with sliding.
+A relatively short analytic argument proves sliding for the case $D^2=4$.
+The case of $D^2=11$ is considerably more complicated.
+It requires a chain of analytical constructions which reduce the problem to a non-trivial computer enumeration.
 A complete list of sliding values of $D$ on $\bbZ^3$ remains open.
-We conjecture that on $\bbZ^3$ for the values of $D$ with sliding, the EPGM is unique, at least for large values of fugacity $u$, and use the term disordered when referring to this EPGM.

-For $D^2=2\ell^2$, $\ell\in\bbN$, the structure of PGSs is inherited from $\bbR^3$.
+For $D^2=2\ell^2$, $\ell\in\bbN$, the structure of PGSs is inherited from $\bbR^3$. t is the proof of Kepler's conjecture by Hales \cite{Ha1, Ha2, LHF} which allows us to obtain the results listed below.
 In particular, for $D^2=2^{2n+1}$, $n\in \bbN\cup\{0\}$, there is a single PGS class: it consists solely of $D$-FCC sub-lattices and their $\bbZ^3$-shifts, and there are no other dense-packings.
 Consequently, for $D^2=2^{2n+1}$ each PGS generates an EPGM.
 For all remaining values of $D^2=2\ell^2$ there exist at least two but finitely many PGSs classes, each consisting of $D$-FCC sub-lattices and their $\bbZ^3$-shifts.

 If $\ell\neq 0\mod 3$ then at least one of these classes generates EPGMs.
 We conjecture that there is always a unique dominant class, but we do not have a generic argument covering all possible values of $\ell$.